 Let’s get started!
 But first, what’s so great about family Christmas traditions?

 Looking back to my own childhood, Christmas was a magical time of year.
 It wasn’t the “same old” day to day life.
-There were certain family Christmas Eve traditions that my siblings and I looked forward to every year.
+We had family Christmas Eve traditions that I looked forward to each year.

 - Going to Grandma’s house and playing with our cousins.